NitinReddyKamsani/CRM/README.md

 -> Roll-up summary fied is not availble.
 -> Parent record is not req when creating a child record.
 -> LookUp fields are not req on the page layout.
+-> Child record is not controlled by parents.
+-> You can have a child record without a parent record.

+2) Master Relation

+-> strongly coupled.
+-> Roll-up summary fied is availble.
+-> Parent record is req when creating a child record.
+-> Master relation is req on the page layout.
+-> Child record is controlled by parents.
+-> You can not have a child record without a parent record.